bintMA/incident-management-team-02/README.md

 ---

-## 7. Step-by-Step Incident Response Workflow
+## 7. Sample Playbook

 ### **Scenario: Account Takeover via Credential Stuffing**
 A sudden increase in failed login attempts was detected on Catnip Games International’s multiplayer platform.
-The SIEM flagged repeated failed logins originating from multiple IPs in a short period, indicating a credential-stuffing attack.

-#### Incident Detection:
-Security logs and SIEM alerts trigger an incident case in TheHive.
-Alerts are automatically enriched using Cortex analysers.

-#### Incident Triage & Categorization:
-SOC analysts review the alert details and categorize the incident based on severity.
-MISP checks for related threat intelligence indicators.

-#### Threat Intelligence Correlation:
-TheHive pulls relevant threat data from MISP.
-Context is provided to security teams for rapid decision-making.

-#### Incident Containment & Investigation:
-Automated scripts initiate immediate containment where applicable.
-SOC team conducts in-depth forensic analysis on affected systems.
-Compromised accounts are temporarily locked, and users are prompted to reset passwords.

-#### Remediation & Recovery:
-Mitigation strategies are applied, such as enforcing multi-factor authentication (MFA) and rate-limiting login attempts.
-Affected accounts are restored after security verification.
-Monitoring is intensified to detect further malicious activity.

-#### Post-Incident Analysis & Reporting:
-Analysts document the root cause, response actions, and lessons learned.
-Reports are shared with stakeholders to refine playbooks and security posture.
-User security awareness training is reinforced.
+TheHive flagged repeated failed logins originating from multiple IPs in a short period, indicating a credential-stuffing attack.

+### PREPARATION

+- Ensure AntiVirus and TheHive systems are active and centrally monitored.
+- Confirm team access to TheHive, MISP, Cortex, and sandboxing tools.
+- Maintain secure, tested backup procedures.
+- Integrate MISP feeds and regularly update IOCs.

+### DETECTION AND ANALYSIS

+#### Indicators:

+- Alert from The Hive indicating mass encryption or ransomware activity.
+- Suspicious user reports (e.g., file not opening, system slowness).
+- VirusTotal detection from hash submissions.

+#### Initial Triage:

+- SOC Analyst creates a case in TheHive using structured templates.
+- Classify the incident severity and identify scope (number of endpoints/users affected).

+#### IoC Analysis:

+- Use Cortex analysers (e.g., Abuseipdb, VirusTotal) to analyze suspicious files or URLs.
+- Threat indicators submitted to MISP to correlate with known malware campaigns.

+#### Artifact Collection:

+- Endpoint logs, binaries, process lists, network traffic (PCAPs), and registry data gathered and attached to the case in TheHive.

+### CONTAINMENT, ERADICATION, AND RECOVERY

+#### Containment:

+- IT isolates affected systems (e.g., via EDR network quarantine).
+- User credentials are disabled if compromise is suspected.

+#### Eradication:

+- Malicious files removed using AntiVirus/EDR.
+- Cortex responders used to automatically contain or disable persistence mechanisms.
+- All artifacts analysed to understand infection vectors and identify backdoors.

+#### Recovery:

+- Systems are restored from clean backups or rebuilt.
+- Systems patched and monitored for reinfection signs.
+- Affected credentials reset.

+### BACKUP EVIDENCE

+- Store evidence (logs, files, memory dumps) in secure, time-stamped directories.
+- Ensure metadata and access logs are intact.
+- All response actions documented in TheHive, including timeline, artifacts, tags, and analyst notes.

+### POST-INCIDENT ACTIVITY

+#### Lessons Learned:

+- The malware family or variant that was found.
+- Infection vector and user behaviour involved.
+- The success of automated responders (Cortex).
+- Recommendations to prevent future recurrence.

+#### Evaluate:

+- If earlier detection was possible.
+- Identify gaps in containment or communication.
+- Consult legal counsel regarding disclosure and reporting.
+- Final incident report detailing detection, response, recovery, and improvements.
+- Update IOC enrichment processes and detection rules in MISP and TheHive.
+- Update playbook.

 ---